longfish/LPM-MAC/README.md

 The results will be in the build folder.

 ### Examples
 There are some example codes in the `./examples` folder that contains additional numerical cases in [1, 2].
-They define the main() functions of the project.
-Please change the example file name to "lpmcpp.cpp" and replace it with the file in `./src` directory then run the code.
+They define the `run()` functions of the project.
+Please change/add the example file and `src/lmpcpp.cpp` to run the code.
 In case if a new bond type is needed, one needs to add it to `assembly.h` as well.

 ### Default numerical example
 A 3D simple cubic lattice example for elastic material is provided by default in `./src` directory.